Renuka Ramnath

-Renuka Ramnath (born 14 September 1962) is an Indian private equity fund manager, and the founder and CEO of Multiples Asset Management Ltd. She is also an independent director of the apparel manufacturer Arvind Ltd., chairperson of the board at Tata Communications, and chairperson of the Indian Private Equity and Venture Capital Association.
+Renuka Ramnath (born 14 September 1962) is an Indian private equity fund manager, and the founder and CEO of Multiples Asset Management Ltd. Renuka recently retired from the Board for Tata Communications after serving as its Chairperson.
+She is currently a director on the boards of Network18, PVR INOX, Multiples and several other portfolio companies.
+She was the chairperson of the Indian Private Equity and Venture Capital Association.

 Career

 Ramnath founded Multiples Asset Management in 2009, with a focus on mid size companies and investments between $15 million and $50 million.
 The firm's partners include the Canada Pension Plan Investment Board which invested $100 million in 2010.
+Multiples has invested in companies such as Acko, Delhivery, Licious, Encube Ethicals, IEX, PVR INOX, Kogta Financials, MoEngage, Quantiphi, Vastu Housing Finance, and Zenex.